J-c0d3r/Unity_4Defenses/README.md

 - [x] When the player shoots with shotgun downwards, he receives a knockback upwards
 - [ ] When time to follow player of enemy is between 0 and 3 and player inside in one of those circles, the enemy be lost until player get out the major area
-- [ ] Enemy and boss doesn't know choose the better way
+- [x] Enemy and boss doesn't know choose the better way

 <br>

 ### 🛠️Some Ajusts/Upgrades:<br>

-- [ ] General balancement in the game
+- [x] General balancement in the game
+- [ ] Improve dinamic render layer of sprites
+- [x] Add possibility to open and close windows through Escape button
-- [ ] Change the style fire of flamegun to some spawn points flames
+- [x] Change the style fire of flamegun to some spawn points flames
-- [ ] Add effect of black smoke when the player shoots
+- [x] Add effect of black smoke when the player shoots
 - [x] Add white effect when the guns' shoot collides
 - [x] When game over screen appears the player need to stay freeze
 - [x] Explosion effect when any enemy spawn